kdschmidt1/Sail_Instrument/Readme.md

-**AvNav more-nmea Plugin**
+**SegelDisplay Plugin**

 ===========================

-This project provides a plugin for AvNav to calculate additional (hopefully) useful data .

-Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).
+This project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).

 It calculates the Magnetic Variation at the actual position based on the World Magnetic Model 2020 of [NOAA](https://www.ngdc.noaa.gov/)